DevendraJosan11/hotels-api-testing/README.md

-# Tajawal-api-testing-project
+# Tajawal-api-testing-Code-Challenge
-This is RestAssured based api testing project for testing Tajawal API's
+This is RestAssured based api testing sample project for testing Tajawal API's.

 ### Steps:
 #### Build